 Can you gauge which exam you might do better in?

-Step 3: GMAT vs. GRE Score Comparison
+Step 3: GMAT or GRE for MBA: Score comparison

 If you’re not sure which one you’ll score more in, try both.
-No, this does not mean you have to actually take both the exams.
+No, this does not mean you have to actually take both exams.
 Take mock tests for GMAT and GRE, instead.
 While you can access several practice tests online, we have prepared sample papers of both GMAT & GRE for you.

 To compare your scores, you can use the ETS Comparison Tool as a benchmark.
 However, the administrators of both the exams use different tools and ETS (the GRE test taker) says that their tool does not make perfectly accurate conversions.

 Another way to assess your results is this – stack your scores up with the rest of your profile.
 Do you need to indicate you’re exceptional at math and already have a good academic record in English?
 Or do you have to prove your verbal skills?
-Decide if you should give GMAT or GRE accordingly.
+Decide if you should give GMAT or GRE for MBA accordingly.

-Step 4: See What’s on Your Plate
+Step 4: See what’s on your plate

 If you scored comparatively well in one, you know which exam to go for.
 If not, give yourself some time to get a feel for each test.

-In case you’re still not sure, consider other factors of GMAT & GRE.
+In case you’re still not sure, consider other factors of GMAT and GRE.
 Like how much each test costs, what’s the expense for sending your scores to a university, and if registration is available for a date of your preference.

 To find out more details about the syllabus, scoring, reporting, and test registration for these exams, you can read our posts on the GRE and GMAT exams.

 More than 1200 business schools now accept GRE.
 And the number continues to increase.
 However, only a small percentage of such schools express a clear preference for GRE.
-The fact that 80% of students applied at Harvard Business School with their GMAT scores go to show that GRE has only reached general acceptance among MBA schools.
+The fact that 80% of students applied at Harvard Business School with their GMAT scores goes to show that GRE has only reached general acceptance among MBA schools.